- Centipedegrass Decline

 Many factors influence the amount and frequency of water centipedegrass needs.
 Soil type, fertility level, rain frequency, temperature, wind and humidity all affect the amount of water needed.
 Consequently, a high-level fertilization program and hot, windy days tend to increase the demand for water, while low level fertilization and cool, cloudy days tend to decrease the demand for water.

-Apply enough water to wet the soil to a depth of 5 to 7 inches.
-This is usually equivalent to 1 inch of water.
+Apply enough water to wet the soil to a depth of 5 to 7 in.
+This is usually equivalent to 1 in. of water.
 Do not apply water until runoff occurs.
-If water is being applied faster than the soil can absorb it, turn the irrigation off and allow the existing moisture to move into the soil, then apply the remaining irrigation to achieve 1 inch.
+If water is being applied faster than the soil can absorb it, turn the irrigation off and allow the existing moisture to move into the soil, then apply the remaining irrigation to achieve 1 in.

 Prior to sunrise is the best time to water because there is less wind and lower temperature.
 Research indicates water loss at night through evaporation may be 50 percent less than during midday irrigation.
 Studies also suggest that irrigating after dew develops will not increase disease problems.
 However, irrigating prior to dew formation or after the dew has dried from the morning sun and/or wind extends the period of free surface moisture and increases disease.

 For comprehensive information on turfgrass irrigation best management practices, consult Best Management Practices for Landscape Water Conservation, UGA Cooperative Extension Bulletin 1329.

 Published with Major Revisions on Jun 30, 2011